JonathanKwak/R6-viewmodel-arms/README.md

 1. Open ROBLOX Studio
 2. Open or create a game
+3. Import code into a LocalScript
-3. Import onto the StarterGui or StarterPlayer service
+4. Put LocalScript into the StarterGui or StarterPlayer service
+5. Import the `spring.lua` code into a ModuleScript, and place it under the LocalScript

 ## Design Notes